Driving in Snow for the First Time?

 Learning to drive can be stressful enough, but adding hazardous conditions from winter weather can create even more anxiety.
 We all know that driving in snow can be challenging even for the most experienced drivers.
 To ease some of your concerns, here are some helpful tips to keep you and your loved ones safe.

 - Avoid driving in severely hazardous conditions - even the most experienced drivers should stay home in white-out and blizzard conditions.
 In situations such as these stay home until the storm passes.

 - Make sure your vehicle is in good working order - be sure to have plenty of tread on your tires and firm brakes

-Also, in the case that you are involved in an accident stay with your car, as emergency crews need to be able to get to you and be sure that you are ok.
+Also, in the case that you are involved in an accident, stay with your car.
+Emergency crews need to be able to get to you and be sure that you are okay.
 Getting out of your vehicle can be more dangerous on any roadway.
 Taking the extra steps to plan routes ahead of time during severe weather can not only save you time, but can provide you with a safer route as well.